saifali1035/dockerized-app-EKS/README.md

 ---

-## ✅ Components of Your 3-Tier Application
+## ✅ Components of wer 3-Tier Application

-You implemented this architecture using:
+we implemented this architecture using:

 ### 1. **Frontend**